 The Ireland COE has seen a reduction of 35 percent in electricity consumption and a reduction of 29 percent in natural gas consumption since 2007.
 In 2015, we continued to look for new ways to make our operations and facilities more energy efficient.
 Our completed energy action programs included LED lighting upgrades, upgrade of the AHU controls and building management system time schedules, replacement of existing chiller and boiler plant with high efficiency equipment, and an upgrade of the uninterrupted power supply system that services the international data center.

 The Cork facility is certified to the ISO 50001 energy management standard.
 This followed from previous management systems such as IS 393, implemented in 2008, and EN16001 in 2009.

 EMC Building Certification through the Years

-- EMC’s Apex manufacturing facility is recognized by the North Carolina Department of Environment and Natural Resources as a North Carolina Environmental Stewardship Initiative (ESI) Environmental Steward.
+- EMC’s Apex manufacturing facility was recognized by the North Carolina Department of Environment and Natural Resources (now known as the North Carolina Department of Environmental Quality (NCDEQ)) as a North Carolina Environmental Stewardship Initiative (ESI) Environmental Steward.

-- EMC’s corporate headquarters building at 176 South Street, Hopkinton is awarded Leadership in Energy and Environmental Design (LEED) Gold certification.
+- EMC’s corporate headquarters building at 176 South Street, Hopkinton was awarded Leadership in Energy and Environmental Design (LEED) Gold certification.

-- Our Milan, Italy office location receives LEED “Core & Shell” Silver Certification.
+- Our Milan, Italy office location received LEED “Core & Shell” Silver Certification.

-- EMC’s cloud data center in Durham, North Carolina receives LEED Gold certification.
+- EMC’s cloud data center in Durham, North Carolina received LEED Gold certification.

-- EMC’s COE facility in Bangalore, India receives LEED Platinum certification.
+- EMC’s COE facility in Bangalore, India received LEED Platinum certification.